-The best of these IMHO is the Family History Centers of The Church of Jesus Christ of Latter Day Saints (which are connected to their main base of records in Utah with billions of names) in locations all over the world, and which are open to the public for free.
+The best of these IMHO is the Family History Centers of The Church of Jesus Christ of Latter Day Saints (which are located worldwide and connected to their main base of records in Utah with billions of names) and which are open to the public for free.
 Each location may have different hours, so do check the above link for the hours of the location near you.
 (Note that due to Covid19 restrictions, they may be closed currently, as of 3/20/2021).
 There you can get free access to newspapers.com, which is related to ancestry.com and has a wealth of information, but they know it so their images are behind a paywall.

 They also have free access (only in their locations) to a much larger collection of records, including international data, on https://ancestry.com which you otherwise would pay for on that site.
 They also have a wealth of indexed records from many countries that are not available anywhere else.
 There is lots of information on microfilm, which can be ordered from the main vaults of data in Utah to be viewed on machines in these locations.
 This data is also being indexed into familysearch.org, so it may already be available online with no need to order the microfilms.

 The closest local LDS Family History Center to Ocean City, NJ is Linwood, NJ.
 They always have computers available.
 You can call them for their hours: 609-926-9511.
 Address: 624 Zion Rd, Egg Harbor Township, NJ 08234.
 There is also a location at 110 Highland Ave, Vineland, NJ 08360.